Red-crowned amazon: Range

 Their natural range is across the lowlands of northeastern Mexico, and possibly the southern tip of Texas.
 Red-crowned amazons are a resident (non-migratory) species in their native range, but they can wander outside of their breeding range to follow a food source.
 Feral birds have bred in urban communities of southern California, southern Florida and the island of Oahu in Hawaii.
+There is also a population in the town of Salinas Puerto Rico.

-On June 4th, 2019, the Corpus Christi Ecological Services Field Office of the US Fish & Wildlife Service announced to the public that the USFWS considers the red-crowned parrot native to Texas in the Rio Grande Valley.
+On June 4, 2019, the Corpus Christi Ecological Services Field Office of the US Fish & Wildlife Service announced to the public that the USFWS considers the red-crowned parrot native to Texas in the Rio Grande Valley.
 However, because parrots were not mentioned in the Migratory Bird Treaty Act of 1918, birds in the Texas portion of their range are not entitled to USFWS protection, and must rely on enacted state and local laws.
-It is considered an Imperiled species (S2) in Texas.
 The USFWS estimated that there are roughly 700 wild red-crowned parrots in the Rio Grande Valley of Texas in 2019, and historical records place parrots in South Texas as early as 1885.
 The numbers of wild parrots in the United States now rivals populations in Mexico, due to their adaptation to urban life.
 However, the IUCN and other resources consider the bird to be non-native to all parts of the United States, including southern Texas.
-NatureServe considers the species to be "Imperiled".
+NatureServe considers the species to be "Imperiled" in Texas.

 Feral parrots

-Populations of feral parrots exist in cities such as the Los Angeles metropolitan area in California, USA, especially the San Gabriel Valley.
+Populations of feral parrots exist in cities such as the Los Angeles metropolitan area in California, US, especially the San Gabriel Valley.
 Populations also exist in the San Diego area.
 Captured birds there escaped and became part of the urban ecosystem, starting in about the 1960s.
-The California Parrot Project says that red-crowned amazons are among the thirteen species of parrots with naturalized populations in California, including six in genus Amazona.
+The California Parrot Project says that red-crowned amazons are among the thirteen species of parrots with naturalized populations in California, including six in the genus Amazona.
 Los Angeles has been called a sanctuary for this endangered species, with a population of around 3,000 that is estimated to meet or exceed the remaining wild population in Mexico.
 Area residents say that although the birds annoy with their loud calls, they also inspire local pride and identity.